rodroadl/algebraic-topology/_sources/ch0/homotopy-and-homotopy-type.rst

 and curved line segments, or in thickened forms that are compact regions in the plane bounded by one or more simple closed curves.
 In each case the thin letter is a subspace of the thick letter, and we can continuously shrink the thick letter to the thin one.
-A nice way to do this is to decompse a thick letter, call it **X**, into line segments connecting each point on the outer boundary of **X** to a unique point of the think subletter X, as indicated in the figure.
+A nice way to do this is to decompse a thick letter, call it **X**, into line segments connecting each point on the outer boundary of **X** to a unique point of the thin subletter X, as indicated in the figure.
 Then we can shrink **X** to X by sliding each point of **X**-X into X along the line segment that contains it.
-Points that are already X do not move.
+Points that are already in X do not move.

 .. image:: fig/ABC.png
     :width: 400